Why Is My Plant Turning Yellow? 7 Causes & How to Fix It

 Before diving into solutions, let’s figure out what’s actually going on.
 In my experience, you can narrow down the cause in about 30 seconds using this quick diagnosis table.

-Different types of yellow leaves on houseplants showing overwatering vs underwatering vs nutrient deficiency
+Different types of yellow leaves showing overwatering vs underwatering vs nutrient deficiency

 Symptom Likely Cause Quick Check